KIPAC/StatisticalMethods/doc/GettingStarted.md

 ```
 `conda` is the package manager command, and can be used to install a
 number of things you will need for this course.
 First of all, you'll
-need to be able to run IPython notebook:
+need to be able to run IPython 4.0 notebooks:
 ```bash
 conda install ipython-notebook
 ```